RebinW/active-directory-domain-services/04-identity-managment/01_group_design.md

 Their purpose is to act as containers for users.
 In later stages, these groups will be assigned permissions to resources such as shared folders.

 ## Verification
+After creating the groups, I checked that they were placed in the correct location under 02_Groups -> Trading.
+I also confirmed that both groups were created as Security groups with Glocal scope.
+The naming was reviewed to make sure it followed the format I decided on, and I verified that the groups appear correctly in Users and Computers.

 ## Results
+At this point, I now have a simple but structured set of groups for the Trading department.
+The groups reflect different access levels and are ready to be used when assigning users and later when configuring permissions on shared resources.

 ## Lessons Learned
+This step made it clear why groups are used instead of assigning permissions directly to users.
+It is much easier to manage access when everything is handled through groups.
+I also saw how important it is to keep a clean structure in AD, especially when seperating users and groups.

 ## Next steps